martin-m-kinoti/scientific-comp/README.md

 ## Overview

-This repository showcases a collection of data visualization images created using **Microsoft Excel** and **Tableau**.
+This repository contains data visualization images created using **Microsoft Excel** and **Tableau**.
 These visuals demonstrate practical applications of data analysis techniques, including dashboards, trend analysis, and summary reports.

-The goal is to present how common data tools can be used effectively for storytelling, insight discovery, and business intelligence reporting.

 ---